martinResearch/PySparseLP/readme.md

  * *addLinearConstraintRow*.
 Add a single row at the bottom of the constraints matrix. cols and vals should be vector of same size (flatten internaly if arrays)
  * *addLinearConstraintRows(self,cols,vals,lowerbounds=None,upperbounds=0)*.
-Add a set of rows that all have the same number of non zero values at the bottom of the constraints matrix. cols and vals should be 2D arrays of same size with each row cols[i,:] with vals[i,:] defines a different a sparse constraint to add. penalization (this is done under the hood by creating planlized slack variables)
+Add a set of rows that all have the same number of non zero values at the bottom of the constraints matrix. cols and vals should be 2D arrays of same size with each row cols[i,:] with vals[i,:] defines a different a sparse constraint to add.

  * *addLinearConstraintsWithBroadcasting*
  * *addInequalities*.
 Take a list of tuples (indices,coefs) that are tiled if needed to get the right size.
 More flexible than addSoftLinearConstraintRows as coefs can heterogenous across tuples (scalar or vector)
  * *addConstraintsSparse*.
 Just append the sparse matrix under the existing constraints matrix and add bound and costs in bound vectors.
- * *addSoftLinearConstraintRows*. same as addLinearConstraintRows but constraints are soft constraint with some
+ * *addSoftLinearConstraintRows*. same as addLinearConstraintRows but constraints are soft constraint with some violation penalization (this is done under the hood by creating penalized slack variables)

 other main methods

  * *setCostsVariables*